Bottom-up design of spin-split and reshaped electronic band structures in spin-orbit-coupling free antiferromagnets: Procedure on the basis of augmented multipoles: Application to triangular lattice systems

 \section{Application to triangular lattice systems}

 We apply the present scheme to specific lattice systems.
 We take three examples consisting of a triangle cluster: triangular, kagome, and breathing kagome structures.
-After introducing multipole degrees of freedom in the triangle cluster in Sec.~\ref{sec:Triangle cluster}, we show that symmetric and antisymmetric spin splittings as well as the antisymmetric band deformation are induced by the 120$^{\circ}$ AFM ordering on a triangular lattice in Sec.~\ref{sec:Triangular}, kagome lattice in Sec.~\ref{sec:Kagome}, and breathing kagome lattice in Sec.~\ref{sec:Breathing kagome}.
+After introducing multipole degrees of freedom in the triangle cluster in Sec.~\ref{sec:Triangle cluster}, we show that spin splittings and band deformations are induced by the 120$^{\circ}$ AFM ordering on three specific lattices.
+We present the antisymmetric spin splitting on a triangular lattice in Sec.~\ref{sec:Triangular}, the symmetric spin splitting on a kagome lattice in Sec.~\ref{sec:Kagome}, and symmetric and antisymmetric spin splittings on a breathing kagome lattice in Sec.~\ref{sec:Breathing kagome}.
 We also show the effect of an external magnetic field on the noncollinear ordering on a breathing kagome lattice in Sec.~\ref{sec:magnetic field}.